Story by Fabiana

 Next Morning

 I wake up in the morning with a big headache and nausea.
 I’m confused.
 I still don’t know what happened to me with HPV for years.
 My father has a heartbroken expression, but I can’t think clearly with the anaesthesia still in circulation.
 I got through the first day, and the surgeon, with difficulty, explained to me that they had removed my right ovary, to which a 10-centimetre cyst had adhered.
-The tests revealed that the CA125 cyst had twisted on itself and broken, causing my abdominal pain.
+The exam revealed that the cyst had twisted on itself and broken, causing my abdominal pain.
 And I don’t understand: 20 days earlier, my gynaecologist had visited me.

 I remember her farewell phrase: “Everything is fine.
 See you in six months to evaluate how to intervene on the Bartholin’s gland”.
 Days pass in the hospital, and my abdomen remains swollen; the antibiotic therapy works slowly.